Youn Sang-hyun

-Yoon Sang-hyeon (born in 2002) is a South Korean actor under HODU&U Entertainment.
+Youn Sang-hyun (born in 2002) is a South Korean actor under HODU&U Entertainment.
 He made his acting debut through the TV series Under the Queen's Umbrella.

 Early life

-Yoon Sang-hyeon was born in 2002, in Busan, South Korea.
+Youn Sang-hyun was born in 2002, in Busan, South Korea.
 He attended a liberal arts high school and currently studying at the Department of Theater and Film in Dongguk University.
 He has one sister.
 Because of his father's business, they often moved from one place to another.
 Yoon then came to Seoul after enjoying the acting academy he attended in his first year of high school.